 Marma therapy is the original point system of healing in the body.
-As it spread out of India it influenced the development of Chinese acupuncture and even Kung fu.
-Its origins are South India within a martial arts tradition known as Kalari Payatu.
-The art of Kalari was utilized to defend kingdoms during times when expertise in hand-to-hand combat was the mark of a great warrior.
-These ancient warriors needed to understand subtle energy and they used their knowledge to disable or kill an opponent.
+As it spread out of India, it influenced the development of Chinese acupuncture and Kung fu.
+Its origins are South India within a martial arts tradition known as Kalaripayattu.
+It was utilized to defend kingdoms during times when expertise in hand-to-hand combat was the mark of a great warrior.
+These ancient warriors understood subtle energy, and they used their knowledge to disable or kill an opponent.
 “Marma” comes from the Sanskrit “Mru”, which means “To Kill”.
-The 107 marma points are categories in terms of their effect on the vitality of the body.
+The 107 Marma points are categories in terms of their effect on the vitality of the body.
 Some points, when injured, simply hurt.
 Others, when injured, become life threatening.
 While warriors had knowledge of these points for the purposes of defending a kingdom, it was the job of the physicians to utilize these same points for healing.
 The Marma master, sometimes called an “Aasan” or a “Marmani”, would also tend to the wounded.
 The master had the knowledge both of how to cause injury as well as how to use the knowledge and awareness of prana for healing.
 The “Aasan” was a rare master who could both kill and heal a person with a touch.

-I was introduced to the practice of Kalari Payatu and marma therapy in the mountains outside of Cochin, in Kerala in 1999.
-It was a brief but powerful experience and I have been fascinated with it ever since.
+I was introduced to the practice of Kalaripayattu and Marma therapy in the mountains outside of Cochin, in Kerala in 1999.
+It was a brief but powerful experience, and I have been fascinated with it ever since.
 My previous training included cultivating the ability to perceive subtle energy and I studied various point systems of the body.
 This made it easier to grasp.
 However, my knowledge of Marma came more from re-awakening than from formal teaching.
 Structure, however, is needed for awareness to flow.
 Toward the end, I always found Dr. Ranade’s and Dr. Frawley’s text on Marma to be very illuminating.
 The illustrations and summations of the knowledge are quite excellent.

-The work I do today with marma therapy has its roots in Kalari, was nurtured by Sushruta, was cultivated by Dr. Frawley and Dr. Ranade and ripened by my own awareness and experiences.
+The work I do today with Marma therapy has its roots in Kalaripayattu, was nurtured by Sushruta, was cultivated by Dr. Frawley and Dr. Ranade, and ripened by my own awareness and experiences.
 The six-day Marma Therapy Course and the five-day Advanced Marma Therapy Course I teach at the College are the fruit of this knowledge.
 During the Basic Marma Therapy Course students learn to identify the 107 points on the body.
-They also learn to perceive the flow of prana and learn the basic technique for manipulating the flow of prana using awareness, intention, essential oils, light pressure massage and pranic healing.
+They also learn to perceive the flow of prana and learn the basic technique for manipulating the flow of prana using awareness, intention, essential oils, light pressure massage, and pranic healing.
 This is then applied to learning a general full body healing protocol and then specific protocols to treat lower back and neck pain as well as shoulder and knee pain.

 During the Advanced Marma Training Course students review the Basic Course and then spend several days learning new protocols including the management of the male and female reproductive systems, liver and splenic disease, conditions of the nervous system, the management of agni, the management of the heart and much more.
 The advanced course is more practice than theory.